 Bebensee has similar plans for the money.

-“We plan to purchase supplies for our students that will allow them to learn in-depth through scientific inquiry – hands-on exploration,” said Bebensee Principal Charlotte Carter.
+“We plan to purchase supplies for our students that will allow them to learn in-depth through scientific inquiry – hands-on exploration,” Bebensee Principal Charlotte Carter siad.
 “One area of focus will be robotics.”

 The AISD ensures that every STEM lab is consistently equipped with the materials necessary to enhance the learner experience.
 Therefore, standard STEM equipment that meets the needs of the Texas Essential Knowledge and Skills for both mathematics and science is provided for the laboratories through bond funds.
 The donation from Imperial enables these recipients to purchase materials customized to meet their campus needs above the standard materials.